htc-ccis2591/dom-access/README.md

 ```

 ## DOM Access Practice
 Use the index.html file as the DOM to answer the following questions.
-Test out your answers by opening the page in the browser and using the JavaScript console to see if your answer is correct.
+Put the answers in your pull-request comment.

 1. Which JavaScript function is most appropriate to select the aside element on line 13, the getElementsByTagName() function or the getElementById() function?